kiv-redmine/wiking/README.md

 Wiking
 ======

-This is unofficall!! mirror of svn wiking repository, with modifications!
+This is unoficial!! mirror of svn wiking repository, with modifications!
+It probably wont be updated from official SVN repository!

 Plugin installation
 -------------------